taylor-training-courses/installations/linux/common/Gradle.md

 Open VSCode:

 * Go to Extensions
-* Search for "Java"
+* Search for "Gradle"
-* Choose the "Java" extension by Oracle
+* Choose the "Gradle for Java" extension by Microsoft